The Man Who Fell To Earth | 1976

-With his ethereal screen presence and strangely mismatched eyes, David Bowie is perfectly cast as the unearthly Thomas Jerome Newton in Nicolas Roeg’s anti-naturalistic mosaic – although Jurassic Park author Michael Crichton was the director’s first choice for the role – largely due to the fact that the writer was six feet nine inches tall.
+With his ethereal screen presence and strangely mismatched eyes, David Bowie is perfectly cast as the unearthly Thomas Jerome Newton in Nicolas Roeg’s anti-naturalistic mosaic – although Jurassic Park author Michael Crichton was the director’s first choice for the role – probably due to the fact that the writer was six feet nine inches tall.

 Newton plummets into the waters of Fenton Lake, Fenton Lake State Park, 455 Fenton Lake Road, Jemez Springs, 33 miles northeast of San Ysidro.
 After becoming phenomenally rich from marketing advanced technology, it’s on the shore of the lake he builds his private retreat.